landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 [![StaticLoadObject implementation](/img/splinter-cell/static_load_object.png)](/img/splinter-cell/static_load_object.png)

-This function calls `ResolveName` which I was able to log the arguments to via a debugger breakpoint script:
+This function calls `ResolveName` which I was able to log the arguments to via a debugger breakpoint script, which told me the `InName` was `ini:Engine.Engine.GameEngine`:

 [![ResolveName implementation](/img/splinter-cell/resolve_name.png)](/img/splinter-cell/resolve_name.png)

-Through the debugger I was able to see that the argument passed to this function is `ini:Engine.Engine.GameEngine`.
+This `ini:Engine.Engine.GameEngine` name gets parsed as:

-This gets parsed as:
+- `ini:` <- resolve the name from the game's INI files

-- `ini:Engine.Engine` <- the INI table to read from
+- `Engine.Engine` <- the INI table to read from
 - `GameEngine` <- the key from the table to read

 If I look in `UW.ini` included with the game, this table is defined as: